Environmental law and practice in Australia: overview

 Action to publicise the contravention.

-The approach that DEC is likely to take to a breach of the EP Act is set out in the DEC Enforcement and Prosecution Guidelines 2008.
-It outlines the factors to be taken into account in deciding what level of enforcement action is appropriate in each instance.
+Regulators generally have an enforcement and prosecution policy that outlines the factors to be taken into account in deciding what level of enforcement action is appropriate in each instance.

 While an offence may carry with it many enforcement options, the circumstances of the offending behaviour will dictate the appropriate enforcement response.
-The seriousness of the offence, any action of voluntary mitigation and an outcome that best achieves the objectives of the EP Act are all relevant considerations.
-It must also be remembered that prosecution is not seen as a tool of last resort, and instead is employed as the appropriate response to a particular circumstance.
+The seriousness of the offence, any action of voluntary mitigation and an outcome that best achieves the objectives of the relevant act are all relevant considerations.
+Prosecution is not seen as a tool of last resort, and instead is employed as the appropriate response to a particular circumstance.

-Private persons can also bring civil proceedings to recover damages where they have suffered loss or damage.
+In some jurisdictions, private persons can bring civil proceedings to recover damages where they have suffered loss or harm.

 NGOs play an important role in environmental law in Australia.
 They have brought a number of public interest environmental litigation cases.
 In many jurisdictions in Australia there is open standing for NGOs to bring civil proceedings to enforce particular statutory obligations or to challenge the decision making process in respect of the approvals for a particular project.

 Generally speaking, Australia does not have a fully integrated permitting regime.
 Each project must be assessed on its merits, nature and location to determine what environmental permits are required and if state and/or Commonwealth permits are needed.
-Any project or activity with any level of consequence for the environment is likely to require several permits, including development, environmental and heritage.
+Any project or activity with any level of consequence for the environment is likely to require several permits, covering development, environmental and heritage issues.

-While such permits are not strictly integrated, the permitting regime in each jurisdiction generally allows a degree of integration.
-For example, in Western Australia, a single environmental permit or authorisation may govern a number of relevant environmental concerns such as noise, air, water and waste for each of the prescribed premises.
+While permitting is not strictly integrated, the permitting regime in each jurisdiction generally allows a degree of integration across certain issues.
+For example, in most Australian jurisdictions, a single environmental permit or authorisation may govern a number of relevant environmental concerns such as noise, air, water and waste for each of the prescribed premises.

 The environmental permits required for a particular project depend on a number of factors including the nature and location of the project, the type of activity and the proposed treatment of waste and rehabilitation plans.
 For example, resource projects require environmental authorisations to cover waste and rehabilitation concerns that do not necessarily need to be addressed in residential developments.